 Jessie Mann and David Octavius Hill – Watergate

-In May 2025 the first two Perth Civic Trust blue plaques received planning permission.
-They will soon be fixed at 3 Watergate in one of Perth’s most historic streets.
+In June 2025 the first two Perth Civic Trust blue plaques were unveiled at 3 Watergate in one of Perth’s most historic streets.
 Although it is something of a backwater now, we need to remember that, before Tay Street was constructed in 1870-1875, Watergate was the main street along the river Tay with the land sloping down from it to the river bank.

 What is a Perth Civic Trust Blue plaque?